fiatrete/OpenDAN-Personal-AI-OS/README.md

 5. **Integrated Tools**: Offer tools for users to train their own voice models, Lora models, knowledge models, etc., using personal data.
 6. **AI Butler Assistant**: Driven by a large language model, the AI assistant completes tasks through natural language interaction.
 7. **Development Framework**: Provide a development framework for customizing AI assistants for specific purposes, making it easy for developers to create unique AI applications for users.

-## **Updates**

-We have released the initial version of our built-in AI butler/AI agent, Jarvis, with example functional modules and services.
-Please try it out by following the [instructions](agent_jarvis/README.md).

 ## **Roadmap**